 It is important to describe some characteristics of the reserve requirement applied in Chile.
-First the shorter the maturity of the flow, the higher was the implicit rate of the tax (reserve requirement) in the form of foregone earnings on the reserves.
+First the shorter the maturity of the flow, the higher was the implicit rate of the tax (reserve requirement).
 Second, the tax equivalent of the reserve requirement varies not only with the rate of the reserve requirement but also with its opportunity cost.
 To counteract the excessive decline of capital inflows produced by the Asian Crisis, by mid 1998 and September of the same year, the reserve requirement was lowered to 10% and then zero, respectively.